viacheslav-karnaukh/travis-heroku/README.md

-# travis-ci
+# Travis-CI with deploy on Heroku
-Example of travis-ci usage
+Example of travis-ci usage to run tests and build app with the following deploy to Heroku.